-Jazz Appreciation Month may not have gotten as much attention this April as in years past, but there are certainly no time constraints on a celebration.
+We may be a little more than halfway through Jazz Appreciation Month, but there are certainly no time constraints on celebrating jazz.
 As the school year winds down, jazz is a perfect music genre for students to explore.
 The elements of jazz, including improv, blue notes and polyrhythms, can be used by all age levels to express creativity.

 Throughout the years, J.W.
 Pepper has been fortunate to interview many jazz musicians who have shared their experiences perfecting these jazz basics, along with explaining how to make them accessible to students.
 Here are some of these interviews, along with other resources: